-The concurrent use of mesalamine with azathioprine or 6-mercaptopurine may increase the risk for blood disorders.
+The concurrent use of mesalamine with azathioprine or 6-mercaptopurine and/or other drugs known to cause myelotoxicity may increase the risk for blood disorders, bone marrow failure, and associated complications.
 If concomitant use of Zaldyon and azathioprine or 6-mercaptopurine cannot be avoided, monitor blood tests, including complete blood cell counts and platelet counts.

 USE IN SPECIFIC POPULATIONS

 Limited published data on mesalamine use in pregnant women are insufficient to inform a drug-associated risk.
 No fetal harm was observed in animal reproduction studies of mesalamine in rats and rabbits at oral doses approximately 0.97 times (rat) and 1.95 times (rabbit) the recommended human dose [see Data].

 The estimated background risk of major birth defects and miscarriage for the indicated populations is unknown.
 In the U.S. general population, the estimated background risk of major birth defects and miscarriage in clinically recognized pregnancies is 2 to 4% and 15 to 20%, respectively.